hhaentze/RenalVision/src/modeling/readme.md

 This module contains the "Brain" of the RenalVision platform.
 It is responsible for learning patterns from feature vectors and generating predictions on new data.

-Unlike the `features` module, this module is **modality-agnostic**.
+Unlike the `features` module, this module is **preprocessing-agnostic**.
 It operates primarily on tabular data (Parquet/Numpy) and does not handle image I/O directly, except during the final Inference stage.

 ## 📦 The `ModelBundle`